Minimum Wage in Canada: Rates, Trends & Compliance

 Full-Time Employee Wages

-Full-time employees are entitled to the provincial or territorial minimum wage, calculated on an hourly basis for a standard 40-hour workweek.
-For example, a full-time worker in Ontario, with a general minimum wage of $17.60 CAD per hour, would earn $704.00 CAD per week before taxes.
+Full-time employees in Canada are entitled to at least the applicable provincial or territorial minimum wage, calculated on an hourly basis.
+While many employers schedule a 40-hour workweek, overtime thresholds vary by jurisdiction.
+For example, a full-time worker in Ontario earning the general minimum wage of C$17.60 per hour would earn C$704.00 per week based on a 40-hour schedule, before taxes.

 Part-Time Employee Wages